TBX21: Function

 Apart from promoting type 1 immune response (Th1), T-bet also suppresses the other types of immune response.
 Type 2 immune response (Th2) phenotype is repressed by sequestering of its master regulator, GATA3 away from its target genes.
 Gata3 expression is further silenced by promotion of silencing epigenetic changes in its region.
 In addition to that the Th2 specific cytokines are also silenced by binding of T-bet and RUNX3 to il4 silencer region.
 Type 17 immune response (Th17) phenotype is suppressed by RUNX1 recruitment, which disallows it to mediate Th17 specific genes, like rorc, a Th17 master regulator.
 Rorc is also silenced by epigenetic changes promoted by T-bet and STAT4.

 T-bet also performs function in cytotoxic T cells and B cells.
-In cytotoxic T cells it promotes IFNg, granzyme B expression and in cooperation with another transcription factor EOMES their maturationThe role of T-bet in B cells seems to be to direct the cell towards type 1 immune response expression profile, which involves secretion of antibodies IGg1 and IGg3 and is usually elevated during viral infections.
+In cytotoxic T cells it promotes IFNg, granzyme B expression and in cooperation with another transcription factor EOMES their maturation.
+The role of T-bet in B cells seems to be to direct the cell towards type 1 immune response expression profile, which involves secretion of antibodies IGg1 and IGg3 and is usually elevated during viral infections.
 These populations of B cells differ from standard ones by their lack of receptors CD21 and CD27, also given that these cells have undergone antibody class switch, they are regarded as memory B cells.
 These cells have been shown to secrete IFNg and in vitro to polarise naïve T helper cells towards Th1 phenotype.
 Populations of T-bet positive B cells were also identified in various autoimmune diseases like systemic lupus erythematosus, Crohn's disease, multiple sclerosis and rheumatoid arthritis.